freework-gmbh/api-docs/source/includes/api/_tasks.md

 ```

 Updates the task with the attributes provided, without changing the ones that are not included in the request.
+If you update the `tracked_duration` field, this will cause the `ended_at` timestamp to change as to keep the
+time tracking consistent.
 A valid freework `access_token` is required on the header.

 Allowed attributes are: